Health Insurance for Canadians Living Abroad

-Canadians are used to having their health care costs taken care of.
-After all, Canadian universal healthcare insurance is funded by taxpayers and administered by the provinces.
+Canadians are used to having their health costs taken care of.
+After all, Canadian universal healthcare is funded by taxpayers and administered by the provinces.
 Many Canadians have been further insulated from the sticker shock of healthcare thanks to employer-provided supplemental insurance.
 This covers everything from the costs of prescription drugs to wellness care such as physiotherapy and massage therapy.
-Unfortunately, this high standard of healthcare doesn’t follow Canadians around the world when they travel or move overseas for a new job.
-As such, Canadian expats insurance and healthcare needs are more complex than meets the eye.
+Unfortunately, this high standard of healthcare doesn’t follow Canadians around the world when they move overseas for a new job or other reasons.
+As such, Canadian expat insurance and related healthcare issues are more complex than meets the eye.

-You Can’t Count on Your Provincial Health Care Plan
+You Can’t Count on your Provincial Health Insurance Plan

-Many Canadian expatriates are surprised to learn that their provincial health insurance doesn’t provide comprehensive coverage when they are overseas.
+Many Canadian expatriates are surprised to learn that their provincial health insurance does not provide comprehensive coverage when they are overseas.
 While many provinces do provide a minor amount of reimbursement, it is often just a tiny fraction of the medical bill.
-We’re talking about a $50 reimbursement for an emergency room visit that may cost thousands!
-And, of course, if you’re living overseas for an extended period of time, you’ll no longer be eligible for Canadian health coverage.
+We are talking about a $50 reimbursement for an emergency room visit that may cost thousands!
+And, of course, if you are living overseas for an extended period of time, you’ll no longer be eligible for Canadian health coverage.
 We strongly recommend an international health insurance plan for all expatriates that will provide both global coverage and benefits at home.

 Prepare to Pay For Previously Free Services

 Another healthcare cost surprise?
-Many services that are provided free of charge in Canada through provincial health care plans or municipal public health departments – like flu shot clinics and breastfeeding support centers – have a hefty cost in other countries.
-Canadian expats who are living, working, and traveling overseas really need extra health care insurance to bridge the gap.
+Many services are provided free of charge in Canada through provincial health care plans or municipal public health departments – like flu shot clinics and breastfeeding support centers.
+These have a hefty cost in other countries.
+Canadian expats who are living, working, or traveling overseas really need extra health care insurance to bridge the gap.